drdeford/drdeford.github.io/_pages/Students.md

   - /Students.html
 ---

 One of the best parts of being a faculty member is having the opportunity to mentor student research at all levels, on a wide variety of project topics broadly aligned with my research interests.
 The links below give a sense of the kinds of work students have pursued with me.
-I have also supervised students through the <a href ="https://sites.tufts.edu/vrdi/"> Voting Rights Data Institute </a> and the <a href = "https://uwescience.github.io/DSSG2021-redistricting-website/">Data Science for Social Good</a> program, as well as serving as a mentor and the mentor coordinator for WSU's <a href="https://provost.wsu.edu/stem-sss/stem-engagement/">Research and Mentoring Program</a>.
+I have also supervised students through the <a href ="https://sites.tufts.edu/vrdi/"> Voting Rights Data Institute </a>, the <a href = "https://uwescience.github.io/DSSG2021-redistricting-website/">Data Science for Social Good</a> program,  and Vassar's <a href="https://www.vassar.edu/ursi"> Undergraduate Research Summer Institute</a> as well as serving as a mentor and the mentor coordinator for WSU's <a href="https://provost.wsu.edu/stem-sss/stem-engagement/">Research and Mentoring Program</a>.

 <hr>